alexanderDoria/phant0m/README.md

 With an accuracy of 76%, it may seem quite powerful.
 But, since the classes were approximately a 70/30 split, it's only slightly better than guessing the majority class.

 My favorite takeaway: The majority of guesses for -1 (80%) are below the 200 day MA.
 Precision for -1 guesses is about 40% which is better than I'd expect.

-Is this better than rules-based system?
+But... is this better than rules-based system?
 Probably not.

 #### Next steps